Introduction To Straight Stroking Method.

 Place the object ball level with the 1st diamond from the corner pocket to start with.

-If you are successfull 9 out of ten times, move the object ball further from the pocket.
+- If you are successful 9 out of ten times, move the object ball further from the pocket.

 When you shoot a straight in shot you obviously will know where to aim because you will be linning up the center of the cue ball to the center of the object ball.
 You also have the help of the cue ball edge to object ball edge.